BEFORE THE YACHT CLUB

 1998: Jan Kliejunas resigned as caterer and Lee Harrigan took over.
 Another successful fundraiser for the Junior sailors & another pig roast called Pig Pickin’.
 And yet another Hurricane, Georges.

 1999: On January 1 Bruce Milliken became our new club manager.
 He holds several marine licenses, is skilled as a scuba diver, and has had extensive training in other fields that benefit the Club.
 The eastern dinghy dock was restored.
-Though not covered by Insurance, there was enough money in the budget to pay for it without causing a shortage of funds.
-February 27th to March 3’d SCYC hosted the Hampton Virginia Sailing Team.
+Though not covered by insurance, there was enough money in the budget to pay for it without causing a shortage of funds.
+February 27th to March 3rd SCYC hosted the Hampton Virginia Sailing Team.
 We also sponsored the Umpire & Match Racing Clinic.
 The seventh annual regatta was held, now sponsored by Vitel Cellular.
 To end the year in the usual manner Hurricane Lenny hit us, with 29 vessels driven ashore and the dock severely damaged.

-2000: Lee, our caterer presented Saturday night Bar B.Q. and Prime rib dinners.
+2000: Lee, our caterer presented Saturday night BBQ and Prime rib dinners.
 The question was brought up as to how to repair the dock.
 Should we raise it to the tune of $180,000 or design it as break away.
 An alternative, floating docks, was discussed.
-Considering the possible loss of Insurance etc., it was decided to rebuild it as break away.
+Considering the possible loss of insurance, etc., it was decided to rebuild it as break away.
 For the first time in many years the Around St. Croix Race was extended to two days with a pit stop in Frederiksted.
 The sudden passing of Duncan McGregor on 4/15 then followed by Kent Ellis on 4/23 was a double whammy.
 May 1 saw the completion of the dock repairs.

 2001: This was an active year for social events and racing.
 We started out with a welcome back dinner for the “Snowbirds”, and in February, a Valentine’s Party.
 The Eighth annual STX International Regatta was held in February and once again sponsored by Innovative.
 The 46th annual Memorial Day Regatta was held in May.
 In July, we again staged a terrific 4th of July BBQ and Fireworks demonstration.
 The One Design racing series continued to be a popular event.
 The Hugo Memorial, KATS St. John and the Caribbean Match Races went off as scheduled without interference from hurricanes.
-At Christmas, a very appropriate Red, White and Blue tree was a Trish Rhodes smash.
+At Christmas, a very appropriate Red, White, and Blue tree was a Trish Rhodes smash.
 It was a very good year for racing, social events and entertainment.

 Unfortunately, we experienced the loss of two of our long-time members, Jerry Bourne on March 5, Richard Robbins in late March.